coding-heresy/jormungandr/README.md

 # Interesting ideas that may be developed further

-## Systematically handle currency values with proper base units that
+## Systematically handle currency values with proper base units

-   avoid the need for floating point (i.e. use cents instead of dollars as the base unit for USD prices).
+The goal is to avoid the use of floating point for prices (i.e. use cents instead of dollars as the base unit for USD prices).
 This idea is drawn from boost.units although it probably won't be productive to try to create another unit system for boost.units.

 ## Systematically handle a multi-currency environment.

-Is there an
-   efficient way to tag the currency value (i.e. price) with currency it is being expressed in?
+Is there an efficient way to tag the currency value (i.e. price) with currency it is being expressed in?
 Would it make sense to use safe types to encode the currency for a price into the type system?

+# Other overall TODO itmes

+* Rename the Abseil function names used in the library: function names SHOULD NOT EVER begin with capital letters!!!